anncee02/civ-ipriot-smiley/knowledge_and_evidence.md

 4. How is inheritance used in the blink method, and why is it important for polymorphism?

-> Inheritance lets Happy use methods from Smiley, while adding its unique blink behaviour.
-Polymorphism enables different smileys to be treated as instances of Smiley,
+> Inheritance allows subclasses like Happy and Sad to use shared methods from Smiley, such as draw_eyes and show.
+This enables blink in each subclass to correctly function
-> with each responding to blink() based on its own implementation.
-This allows for flexibility in the project, as inheritance allows for polymorphic behaviour
-> in which a subclass can be treated as an instance of a parent class.
+> without duplicating code.
+Inheritance is fundamental to achieving polymorphism in OOP, as it enables a subclass to override or extend the behaviour of a method defined
+> in its base class.
+For example, the blink method demonstrates polymorphism.
+While both Happy and Sad classes inherit from Smiley, they can provide unique implementations
+> for blink or other inherited methods.
 >
 > Reference:
 > Shiksha Online - Difference Between Inheritance and Polymorphism: https://www.shiksha.com/online-courses/articles/difference-between-inheritance-and-polymorphism-blogId-153349